openfga/api/README.md

 ./buf.gen.yaml
 ```

-this will put the generated source code in the `proto/` directory.
+The command above will generate source code in the `proto/` directory.